 In the UK, governments primarily support apprenticeships by splitting the cost of training the apprentice with the participating firm.
 The three million apprenticeships to be created in the UK by 2020 are to be funded by a levy on major employers.
 Firms can then access this funding and provide apprenticeships via an apprenticeship voucher.

 There is some evidence that apprenticeships improve individual skills levels and stimulate further training.
 The evidence also shows that they have a positive effect on participants’ subsequent employment, although the effect on wages is not always positive.

 Higher level apprenticeships deliver substantially higher lifetime wages relative to lower level ones.

 At the firm level, there is some evidence to show that participating businesses see productivity and profit gains.

 Our evidence review covers further findings on differences across sectors, on the duration of the apprenticeship and on a number of other areas of interest.
-You can download the review in full below, or find a table of other outcomes evaluated in the studies we reviewed.
+You can download the review in full below or read more at this page.

 What policy makers need to know when designing apprenticeship programmes